 The Exception service console stores events, variable values and information about errors.
 Use the console when the Basic IDE is not easily accessible, for example in Calc user defined functions (UDF) or during events processing.

 Use the DebugPrint method to add any relevant information to the console.
-Console entries can be dumped to a text file or visualised in a dialogue box.
+Console entries can be dumped to a text file or visualized in a dialog window.

 When an error occurs, an application macro may: